awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scp.md

 SCPs affect all users and roles in attached accounts, ***including the root user***\.
 The only exceptions are those described in the following list of tasks that aren't affected and can't be restricted by using SCPs\.
 SCPs ***do not ***affect any service\-linked role\.
 Service\-linked roles enable other AWS services to integrate with AWS Organizations and can't be restricted by SCPs\.
 SCPs ***affect only principals*** that are managed by accounts that are part of the organization\.
 They don't affect users or roles from accounts outside the organization\.
 For example, consider an Amazon S3 bucket that's owned by account A in an organization\.
 The bucket policy grants access to users from accounts outside the organization\.
 Account A has an SCP attached\.
 That SCP doesn't apply to those outside users\.
 It applies only to users that are managed by account A in the organization\.
 When you disable the SCP policy type in a root, all SCPs are automatically detached from all entities in that root\.
 If you reenable SCPs in a root, that root reverts to only the default `FullAWSAccess` policy automatically attached to all entities in the root\.
-Any attachments of SCPs to entities from before SCPs were disabled are lost and raren't automatically recoverable, although you can manually reattach them\.
+Any attachments of SCPs to entities from before SCPs were disabled are lost and aren't automatically recoverable, although you can manually reattach them\.

 **Tasks and entities not restricted by SCPs**
 + Any action performed using permissions that are attached to a service\-linked role\.